newR3volution/scam-report-glidehud-web.de/README.md

 If you get a text about tolls with a weird link like `glidehud-web.de`, it’s a scam.
 Delete it.
 Don’t pay.
 Tell someone else so they don’t fall for it either.

 Stay sharp.
 You’re the first line of defense.

+## Analyst Note

+This domain was observed in a phishing campaign mimicking PikePass toll notices.

+**First threat report posted to VirusTotal by Bluebird on April 23, 2025**.

+This early reporting helps others identify, respond to, and track the campaign across its lifecycle.